 Chocolate and walnut topping

-2. Press mixture into the prepared baking tin, pressing down firmly with the back of a spoon or spatula.
-Bake for 15 minutes, then set aside in the fridge to cool while you make the caramel.
+- Press mixture into the prepared baking tin, pressing down firmly with the back of a spoon or spatula.
+Bake for 10-15 minutes until light golden.
+Set aside in the fridge to cool while you make the caramel.

-Cut into about 25 pieces (a long, sharp serrated knife dipped in hot water will help a lot!).
+- Cut into about 25 pieces (a long, sharp serrated knife dipped in hot water will help a lot!
+I also find it easier to flip the whole caramel slice upside-down and cut through the base down).
 The slice will keep for up to a week in the fridge.

 - ** To make softened cashew nuts, either soak in water overnight, or boil cashew nuts in a pot of water for about 15 minutes or until soft.
 Drain.